Beanie-Code/A-Game-That-Is-Sub-50kb/README.md

 Graphics Are All 8x8 iamges excluding a few technically 8x16 and one 16x8 Language Used C

+Downloading
+To Download, you'll need to download the raw file of PenguinRun2026.exe.
+After you downloaded the file you find it in download folder then double click.
+Most likely windows will give you a warning saying unknown publisher you can click run anyways or if its not there click more info Then run anyways.

+ALT Download
+However if you don't feel comfortable downloading the exe(Understandable) I gave the source code titled game.c.
+You can take this source code download via clicking raw.
+Then compile the game.
+You can also check the very messy and hard to read code  too.
+You can even prolly strip the game code and build a Framework off of it by reorganizing.

 License & Terms
 This project is free to play, share, and stream.
 However, commercial use or monetization by third-party corporations is strictly prohibited.
 See the accompanying `LICENSE.txt` file for full legal details.